Mousecop/test-repo/README.md

-Hello my name is Jake and Jared, and we love thinkful and dogs!
+Hello my name is Jake and Jared!
+We love thinkful!